dotnet/docs/docs/fundamentals/networking/http/httpclient-migrate-from-httpwebrequest.md

 #### Example: Set Common Request Headers

 When working with `HttpRequestMessage` in .NET, setting common request headers is essential for providing additional information to the server about the request being made.
-These headers can include authentication tokens, content types and more.
+These headers can include authentication tokens and more.
 Properly configuring these headers ensures that your HTTP requests are processed correctly by the server.
 For a comprehensive list of common properties available in HttpRequestHeaders, you can refer to the [official documentation](https://learn.microsoft.com/dotnet/api/system.net.http.headers.httprequestheaders#properties).

 To set common request headers in `HttpRequestMessage`, you can use the `Headers` property of the `HttpRequestMessage` object.
 This property provides access to the `HttpRequestHeaders` collection, where you can add or modify headers as needed.